Massive power outage leaves 16,000 customers in Taupō without power

 Around 16,000 customers are without power in Taupō after a massive outage this morning.

-Unison spokesman Danny Gough said Transpower had lost supply to Taupō at their Wairakei substation grid exit point.
+Unison spokesman Danny Gough said Transpower had lost supply to Taupō at their Wairakei substation grid exit point about 8.40am.

 "Unison has been advised by Transpower they are investigating an issue relating to the 33kV switchboard at their Wairakei substation.
 They will provide us with an update as soon as they have completed their inspection"